-One Pot Orzo with Shrimp is an easy, filling, and flavorful dinner recipe made in just one pan.
+One Pot Shrimp and Orzo with Tomatoes is an easy, filling, and flavorful dinner recipe made in just one pan.
 Start by cooking up some fresh grape tomatoes then add the orzo and broth.
 Finish by topping with the raw shrimp to finish cooking.

 - Fresh Yet Filling: The shrimp and tomatoes provide freshness while the orzo makes it super filling.